Welcome from Timothy Pilgrim, Montana native, Pacific Northwest poet and scholar of mass communications.

 Photos or photo-illustrations are also displayed, most of them Pilgrim’s but also others by Carolyn Dale, Todd DePuy or Kamie Pilgrim.

 Pilgrim, an emeritus university journalism teacher, also provides scholarly mass media information — Mass media essentials.
 Other links have a list of credible Alternative media and an updated report on America’s rich getting richer.
-See the links in the left column.
+See links in the sidebar to the left.

 About Pilgrim contains more biographical Pilgrim information.
-For information about Cairn Shadow Press, either click on the link or scan the QR code:
+For information about Cairn Shadow Press, go to the link or scan the QR code:

 Novel by Carolyn Dale